Most teams don't have a performance problem.

-"In the Room" is a limited-run organizational intervention and recalibration for teams ready to stop managing friction and start executing with clarity.
+"In the Room" is a three-day immersive organizational intervention for leaders ready to stop managing friction and start executing with collective brilliance.

 This experience doesn't center any single identity or push a specific agenda.
 It holds the full room; the complexity of who individuals are and the humanity that we share.